KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 The `bufferView` property points to the buffer containing compressed data.
 The data should be passed to a mesh decoder and decompressed to a mesh.

-#### version
-The version of Draco encoder used to compress the mesh.
-This is used for verifying compatibility of Draco encoder and decoder.
-With this property, the loader could easily determine if the current decoder supports decoding the data.
-Currently, Draco supports backward compatibility.
-So decoding is supported if the version of asset is <= Draco decoder version.
-For more detail, please check version support status on [Draco project](https://github.com/google/draco).

 ### attributes
 `attributes` defines the attributes stored in the decompressed geometry.
 E.g, in the example above, `POSITION`, `NORMAL`, `TEXCOORD_0`, `WEIGHTS_0` and `JOINTS_0`.
 Each attribute is associated with an attribute id which is its unique id in the compressed data.
 The `attributes` defined in the extension must be a subset of the attributes of the primitive.
 For types of attributes that are defined both in Draco library and [glTF mesh](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#meshes), loaders should be able to request arbitrary attributes by name, e.g. `POSITION`, `NORMAL` and `COLOR`.
 Other types of attributes will be encoded as generic attributes by the Draco library and could be requested by the attribute id, e.g. `JOINTS_0` and `WEIGHTS_0`.